fetzu/memoire-iotbs/jbono_MEMOIRE_071-Bibliographie.md

 Remake/Remodel*, Londres, Palgrave MacMillan, 2012, pp. 122-144.

-MANN, Katrina, « ‹ You're Next! ›: Postwar Hegemony Besieged in Invasion of the Body Snatchers », *Cinema Journal*, Vol. 44, No. 1, automne 2004, pp. 49-68.
+MANN, Katrina, « ‹ You're Next! ›: Postwar Hegemony Besieged in Invasion of the Body Snatchers », *Cinema Journal*, vol. 44, n° 1, automne 2004, pp. 49-68.

 MCGEE, Mark Thomas, *Invasion of the Body Snatchers: The Making of a